 Some in the Ohio legislature are considering whether to lift the statewide ban on permitted concealed handguns at universities.
 Opponents’ fears over this are exactly the same as their fears about the original permitted concealed-handgun law, and they are just as wrong.

 Today, 12 states have laws mandating that public college campuses allow permitted concealed handguns.
 An additional 21 states leave it up to the university.
 Prior to the early 1990s, states allowing concealed handguns didn’t have legal restrictions, and there weren’t any problems on school property.

 Permit holders are extremely law-abiding, committing any type of firearms-related violation at at a rate of just thousandths of one percentage point, and most violations are trivial.
 A study by the Crime Prevention Research Center found that college-age permit holders in Michigan, Nevada, and Texas are at least as responsible as older permit holders.

-Over the decades, there have only been five accidental discharges by permit holders on university property.
+Over the decades, there have only been five accidental discharges by permit holders who were allowed to carry on university property.
 All cases involved very minor injuries.
 None involved someone other than the permit holder getting hold of the gun.

 Fears that students will become intoxicated and misuse guns are unfounded.
 However young people behave in general, those who go through the permit process are very responsible, and in Ohio, only those 21 and older can get a permit.